JSaha20/Evolutionary_Genomics_Tutorial/ShellScriptingAndPipelines.md

 Here we see how to write our commands into a shell script and run.
 (Continued from Unix Intermediate.
 Try exercises there first before doing this)

-# Getting out command into a script file
+# Putting commands into a script file
  Use nano or echo.
   Answer
   - type `nano` into the terminal.
 Type command and save file as `script.sh`